Vyral/base-template/_posts/2019-01-25-summing-up-the-2018-real-estate-market.md

 enclosure:
 pullquote: >-
-  With all the buyers trying to lock in a home before the interest rates go up again, we should expect to see a rush of activity in the spring
+  With all the buyers trying to lock in a home before the interest rates go up again, now is the time to put your home on the market, even before Spring.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true